What Is the First Sign of Glaucoma?

 Table of content

-Glaucoma is the leading cause of irreversible blindness in adults aged 40 and above.
-Keep reading to discover the basics of glaucoma and its first signs.
+Glaucoma is a significant health concern and the leading cause of irreversible blindness in adults aged 40 and above.
+Understanding the basics of glaucoma, its early signs, and effective management strategies is crucial for maintaining your vision.

 What Is Glaucoma?